intel-analytics/ipex-llm/docs/readthedocs/README.md

-# BigDL Documentation
+# IPEX-LLM Documentation
-This is the repository for BigDL documentation, which is hosted at https://bigdl.readthedocs.io/en/latest/
+This is the repository for IPEX-LLM documentation, which is hosted at https://ipex-llm.readthedocs.io/en/latest/

 ## Local build
 ### 1. Set up environment
-To build BigDL documentation locally for testing purposes, it is recommended to create a conda environment with specified Python version:
+To build IPEX-LLM documentation locally for testing purposes, it is recommended to create a conda environment with specified Python version:

 ```bash
 conda create -n docs python=3.7
 conda activate docs
 ```

-Then inside [`BigDL/docs/readthedocs`](.) folder, install required packages:
+Then inside [`ipex-llm/docs/readthedocs`](.) folder, install required packages:

 ```bash
 cd docs/readthedocs